weaveworks/weave/README.md

 supplying multiple addresses, separated by spaces.
 And we can [add peers dynamically](http://docs.weave.works/weave/latest_release/features.html#dynamic-topologies).

-The router, DNS and proxy need to be started once per host.
+Weave must be started once per host.
 The relevant container images are pulled down on demand, but if you wish you can preload them by running `weave setup` - this is particularly useful for automated deployments, and ensures that there are no delays during later operations.

 Now that we've got everything set up, let's see whether our containers can talk to each other...